sansomlab/cellhub/README.md

 # cellhub

-A scaleable workflow for the analysis of large-scale single cell datasets using compute clusters.
+A scaleable workflow for the analysis of single cell datasets using compute clusters.

 ## Workflow overview